marbl/MetagenomeScope/README.md

 (see information below on supported graph filetypes).

 This will start a server using Dash.
-Navigate to `localhost:8050` in a web browser to access the interactive visualization.
+Navigate to `localhost:8050` in a web browser to access the visualization.

 ## Supported assembly graph filetypes